cayeric/telegrambot/README.md

 4. To send a telegram, call *send_telegram.py* with the **message text** as argument.
 This is only possible if at least one telegram was previously received (and the chat_id recorded from this message).

-docker command to create a telegram bot that receives and dispatches messages: docker create --name tele --restart unless-stopped -v /var/messenger/in:/var/telegrambot/messages -e TELEGRAM_BOT_ID="" -e TELEGRAM_CHAT_ID="" telegrambot
+docker command to create a telegram bot that receives and dispatches messages: docker create --name tele --restart unless-stopped -v /var/messenger:/var/messenger -e TELEGRAM_BOT_ID="" -e TELEGRAM_CHAT_ID="" -e MESSENGER_FOLDER="/var/messenger" telegrambot

 dependencies
 ============